Demi-urge/menace_sandbox/docs/context_builder.md

 - Summaries are shortened via an optional `MenaceMemoryManager`; otherwise a small offline helper truncates text.
-- Per‑type limits and `max_tokens` prevent runaway context growth.
+- Per‑type limits and `max_tokens` prevent runaway context growth; lists are trimmed round‑robin until the estimate fits within the budget.
 - Metrics bias the ranking so only high‑value records reach the final JSON.

 ## Offline operation